kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/documentation.md

 #### Remarks

 - Additional subclasses to be added in the future.
+Also, disjoint axioms will likely be removed.

 ### SpatialThing